uihilab/GeospatialVR/README.md

 ## How To Use

 This repository provides a boilerplate to use GeospatialVR.
-Just download and run the "index.html".
+Simply download and run the "index.html".

 To examine how the data is provided and visualizations are managed for the VR environment, check out [geospatialxr.js](script/geospatialxr.js)